Perceptual Video Coding for Machines via Satisfied Machine Ratio Modeling: Introduction

-Revisiting traditional HVS-oriented compression methods, perceptual coding is a valuable reference that addresses the aforementioned drawbacks.
-More specifically, HVS has some intrinsic flaws that can only perceive image content or quality level changes that are larger than a certain threshold \cite{zhang2023survey}.
-Such characteristics bring in perceptual redundancy in the context of image and video coding, which can be removed during compression.
-To capitalize on this attribute, the concept of Just Noticeable Difference or Just Noticeable Distortion (JND) is proposed \cite{jayant1993signal} and modeled \cite{chou1995perceptually,yang2005just,liu2019deep,shen2020just,jiang2022toward}.
-JND locates the maximum quality degradation that HVS cannot perceive, thus establishing a theoretically optimal operation point for compression.
+Revisiting HVS-oriented compression methods, perceptual coding is a valuable reference addressing these drawbacks.
+Specifically, HVS has inherent limitations in perceiving image quality differences only beyond a certain threshold \cite{zhang2023survey}.
+Such characteristics bring in perceptual redundancy that can be removed during compression.
+To capitalize on this, the Just Noticeable Difference or Just Noticeable Distortion (JND) concept is introduced \cite{jayant1993signal} and modeled \cite{chou1995perceptually,yang2005just,liu2019deep,shen2020just,jiang2022toward}.
+JND identifies the minimum compression quality degradation that HVS can perceive, establishing an optimal compression operation point.
 As visual acuity varies among human individuals, JND is further extended to Satisfied User Ratio (SUR) \cite{wang2017videoset,fan2019net,zhang2020satisfied,zhang2021deep}.
-SUR is calculated from the cumulative distribution of JND locations obtained from a large population of human subjects, preventing inaccurate or insufficient perceptual characteristics capturing from subject bias.
-Therefore, SUR can measure image quality in a more generalizable manner.
-Furthermore, compared with a single JND point, SUR forms a continuous and deterministic model that provides multiple operation points for compression, making it more versatile and applicable.
+SUR is derived from the cumulative distribution of JND locations obtained from a large population of human subjects, preventing inaccurate or insufficient perceptual characteristics capturing from subject bias.
+Therefore, SUR measures image quality in a more generalizable manner.
+Unlike a singlular JND point, SUR forms a continuous and deterministic model that provides multiple operation points for compression, improving its versatility and applicability.

 JND and SUR successfully model the HVS behaviors, enabling the HVS-oriented perceptual coding.
-More recently, a few works demonstrate the existence of JND for machines \cite{zhang2021just,jin2021just} and reveal its potential for MVS-oriented perceptual coding.
-However, unifying the compression generalizability and performance simultaneously for VCM in a practical manner remains an issue of paramount significance.
+More recently, a few studies demonstrate the existence of JND for machines \cite{zhang2021just,jin2021just,zhang2023learning} and highlight its potential in MVS-oriented perceptual coding.
+However, unifying the compression performance and generalizability simultaneously for MVS in a practical manner remains an issue of paramount significance.
 In this work, we make the initial attempt to study SUR for machines to tackle this unprecedented challenge.
 Our contributions are presented as follows.